Table of Contents

 Learn how to make your own herb bombs at home by freezing excess herbs in olive oil!
 This method works great for basil, parsley, chives, rosemary, oregano and more.
 It’s an awesome way to save time, have fresh herbs available year-round and cut down on food waste.

 I’ve never had good luck with growing herbs, but I really am trying.
 What often happens is I get excess from neighbours and friends or any of the local farms.
-People often have carts in front of their property with an honesty box selling their home grown vegies and herbs.
+People often have carts in front of their property with an honesty box selling their home-grown vegies and herbs.
 I love these types of operations because you can get a pumpkin bigger than your head for $2 and it lasts forever!

 I often end up buying several batches of basil to cook with because I don’t want to disturb what I have in the garden.
+(It makes absolutely no sense, I know!)
 The basil plants are full of leaves and will get to the point they’ll need picking.
-So my next step will be to preserve them as best I can, just in time for the weather to turn cold and the frost to kill them.
+So, my next step will be to preserve them as best I can, just in time for the weather to turn cold and the frost to kill them.

 I want to save as much of the basil as possible to use over the coming months.
 One of the best ways to do it, whether buying in bulk or from grown is to freeze them with oil in ice cube trays.
 The below is the easiest and most full proof method in doing so:

 - Cut or mince into the size dice you like to use.
 More delicate herbs like basil may bruise, so it’s best to gently chop those instead.

 - Place loose pockets of herbs in the ice cube dish compartments.
 Do not pack the herbs in.